Chess Time Controls: Which is Best Suited to You?

-And there are many other skills that you don’t develop if you play without an increment.
+And there are many other chess skills that you don’t develop if you play without an increment.

-Of course, it’s much more fun to play without increment, to have funny and spectacular moments in the end; but if you want to improve your chess faster, you should consider playing with increment.
+Of course, it’s much more fun playing without increment, to have funny and spectacular moments in the end; but if you want to get better at chess faster, you should consider playing with increment.

-It’s really fun to play with this crazy time control.
+It’s really fun playing chess with this crazy time control.

 Lots of emotions, lots of adrenaline…

 But if you talk to any experienced Grandmaster or a coach, they’ll tell you that if you want to destroy your chess, playing bullet games systematically can be the fastest way.